weihu8687/Spectral-Trajectory-and-Behavior-Prediction/README.md

 <img src="figures/behavior.gif" width="260">
 </p>

-Since this is a research codebase and maintained by students, this repo is under active maintenance.
-Do let us know of any issues you may encounter and we will do our best to resolve them :) A list of known bugs with solutions is regularly maintained and compiled [**here**](https://github.com/rohanchandra30/Spectral-Trajectory-Prediction/wiki/Known-bugs), and optimizations/enhancements to the code are compiled [**here**](https://github.com/rohanchandra30/Spectral-Trajectory-and-Behavior-Prediction/wiki/Enhancements).
+This repo is no longer under active maintenance.
+A list of known bugs with solutions is regularly maintained and compiled [**here**](https://github.com/rohanchandra30/Spectral-Trajectory-Prediction/wiki/Known-bugs), and optimizations/enhancements to the code are compiled [**here**](https://github.com/rohanchandra30/Spectral-Trajectory-and-Behavior-Prediction/wiki/Enhancements).

 **Important** - Please note that the current results produced by the code are normalized RMSE values and not in meters.
+Further, the trianed models provided by in this codebase may not reflect the results in the main paper.

 Table of Contents